Riyadh at a Glance

 Geography and History

 Riyadh had to wait until 1932 to become the capital of modern Saudi Arabia.
 Back then, it had an estimated population of 40,000 people.
-80 years later, it has exploded into a metropolis covering about the same surface area as Greater London.
-Since the Saudi capital is said to be the richest city in the entire Arab world, moving to Riyadh can be an attractive prospect.
+Eighty years later, it has exploded into a metropolis covering about the same surface area as Greater London.
+Since the Saudi capital is said to be the richest city in the Arab world, moving to Riyadh can be an attractive prospect.

 People and Languages

 It’s hard to say how many inhabitants Riyadh has exactly.
-The capital’s rapid population growth is driven both by the Saudi birthrate of two or more kids per woman and the many foreign nationals moving to Riyadh.
+The capital’s rapid population growth is driven both by the Saudi birthrate of two or more children per woman and the many foreign nationals moving to Riyadh.
 According to the 2004 official census, Riyadh had slightly more than four million residents.
 However, a survey in 2006 estimated the number at 4.6 million.
-In 2013, the population is said to have grown to 5.9 million people.
+In 2013, the population is said to have grown to 5.2 million people.

 It’s equally hard to say how large the percentage of foreign residents is.
 Up to 40% of all inhabitants may be non-Saudis.
 Those moving to Riyadh from Africa, as well as other Arab states, make up the biggest share.
-The other foreign nationals are Western expatriates or come from South Asian and Southeast Asian countries.
+The other foreign nationals are Western expatriates or are from South Asian and Southeast Asian countries.
 Migrants with menial jobs for unskilled labor, e.g. in the construction industry, often suffer from poor working conditions and unfriendly treatment.
 Western expats, however, are mostly treated with courtesy on an individual level, regardless of the political climate.